Muzaffar-Xadjayev/Universal_translator/README.md

 # Universal_translator
 ### This is Universal Translator Bot.
-It is perfect bot.
-I advise you to use it
+I suggested that try to use it